kaaryasthan/kaaryasthan/README.md

 milestones can be created with due date and priority-ordered items.

 This repository contains the source code of Kaaryasthan.
-It has source code for both fron-end and back-end.
+It has source code for both front-end and back-end.
 The front-end of Kaaryasthan is written in [Angular], back-end in [Go], and [PostgreSQL] is used as the persistent data store.